aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/add-llama2.md

 pod/llama2-raycluster-fcmtr-worker-inf2-lgnb2 met
 ```

-Once the pods are fully deployed, we then want to check if everything is deployed:
+Once the pods are fully deployed, we'll verify that everything is in place:

 ```bash
 $ kubectl get all -n llama2